DPACE Initiative Conflict Literacy Framework

-Social movements, political organizations, communities, and others engaged in strengthening democracy and securing a just society, work in an ever-changing environment.
+Social movements and political organizations work in an ever-changing environment.
 In order to achieve their mission and promote positive social change, they need to master a range of abilities, including recognizing the seeds of conflict, learning to manage & resolve disputes, and engage constructively with conflicts.
 These skills are applicable in their work, in their organizations, and in the communities they serve.

-This framework is a roadmap for leaders, organizers, activists, conflict practitioners, peace builders, communities and volunteers to engage with conflict creatively and constructively.
-The goal is not simply to increase civility within those movements and organizations.
-Our goal is to improve our ability to explore differences without losing touch with our common humanity, directing our passions in the direction of social and political problem-solving.
+Our goal is not simply to increase civility within those movements and organizations.
+Our goal is to improve the ability to explore differences without losing touch with our common humanity, directing our passions in the direction of social and political problem-solving.
 The world is in need of a new kind of diplomacy and social sensibility.
 We must be equipped to engage mindfully and transform our heartfelt intentions into compassionate actions which support the common good.

-Conflict is a fundamental part of communities, social movements and political life.
-Debate and conflict within is also important at times, but these conflicts are often handled in negative ways that undermine the movements’ aims and values.
+Conflict is a fundamental part of social movements and political life.
+Debate and conflict within is important at times, but these conflicts are often handled in negative ways that undermine the movements’ aims and values.
 Conflict doesn't need to be a negative force.
 When handled with skill and understanding, conflict and disagreement can become a generative and restorative force - bringing forth new ideas and building resilience.

 Interest-based conflict resolution and transformation methods provide deeply democratic, citizen-centered approaches that focus on chronic, systemic sources of conflict.
 Moreover, they are practical tools for not just settling or compromising, but for resolving and transforming conflict.